Degenerative Disc Disease Comprehensive Chronic Care

 Is surgery indicated for DDD?+

-Surgery for degenerative disc disease is indicated for specific presentations, persistent neurological deficit unresponsive to structured care, instability, or cord compression.
-For most patients with DDD presenting with pain and functional limitation, structured care addressing systemic and structural contributors produces meaningful improvement without surgical intervention.
+Surgery for degenerative disc disease is indicated for specific presentations, persistent neurological deficit unresponsive to evidence-informed care, instability, or cord compression.
+For most patients with DDD presenting with pain and functional limitation, long-term care addressing systemic and structural contributors produces meaningful improvement without surgical intervention.